Installment Agreements

 The Four Types of Installment Agreements in Tampa

-• Guaranteed Installment Agreement: you owe less than $50,000 and have never been in an Installment Agreement before, and the amount owed will be paid off within 3 years
+You owe less than $50,000 and have never been in an Installment Agreement before, and the amount owed will be paid off within 3 years -

-• Streamlined Installment Agreement: similar to the Guaranteed Installment Agreement, but the amount owed must be paid within 72 months
+Similar to the Guaranteed Installment Agreement, but the amount owed must be paid within 72 months -

-• Partial Payment Installment Agreement: an agreement for partial payment of the amount owed
+An agreement for partial payment of the amount owed -

 What Happens if You Request a Payment Plan?